harel-coffee/EJPLab_Computational_Projects-auto/AmyloidPrediction/Anaconda/README.md

 For the Tensorflow enviorment for running the autoencoders (DL_TFGPU):

-conda env create -f DL_TFGPU
+conda env create -f DL_TFGPU.yml

 ## Visualizations
 The visualization enviorment uses RAPIDS and can not be created directly from a yml file.
 Here is a list of the relavent python libraries with their versions.